RayNieva/OrgWindowsDesktop/README.md

 [binSnippets Repository](https://github.com/RayNieva/binSnippets)

 - [Sheet2 Code](https://github.com/RayNieva/binSnippets/blob/master/Sheet2Code.vb) is also an example of Excel VBA writing more VBA for Outlook too (output is automatically created in debug.print) Using code to write code.
+Code generation don't write code twice to do essentially the same thing.